A WEEKLY podcast FULL OF SIMPLE IDEAS FOR BETTER mental health and wellbeing

 What’s different about Let’s Talk About Mental Health?

-Let’s Talk About Mental Health is all about having open and honest conversations that are based on quality information combined with personal experience.
-Every episode is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.
+Let’s Talk About Mental Health is all about having quality conversations based on quality information combined with personal experience.
+It is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.

 Where can I access Let’s Talk About Mental Health programs/blog posts/etc?

-Podcast: A weekly audio version of the program is available for download every week on multiple podcast platforms including Apple Podcasts, Spotify, Google Podcasts, Anchor, Breaker, Castbox, iHeart Radio, Overcast, Pocket Casts, RadioPublic and Stitcher.
+Podcast: A weekly audio version of the program will be available for download every Monday morning (Australian time) on multiple podcast platforms including Spotify, Apple Podcasts, Google Podcasts, Pocket Casts, RadioPublic and Anchor.
 Additionally, an audio-only version is available on YouTube each week.
-Visit the Podcast page to find the link to your preferred platform.
+The podcast launched on October 7, 2019; go to the Podcast page to find the link to your preferred podcast service.

 Can I submit a question or topic idea to be talked about on the program/blog?

 Absolutely!
-Please submit your questions/topic ideas via social media (links at bottom of page).
-Note that I cannot provide one-on-one guidance, advice or counselling unless you are a coaching services client.
+Please submit your questions/topic ideas via social media.
+Note that I cannot provide one-on-one guidance, advice or counselling.
 See the Resources tab for a list of resources in most English-speaking countries.

 Can you give me individual advice about treating my condition?